Rosalind (1799 ship)

 Rosalind was launched in 1789 in Spain and taken in prize in 1799.
 She made three voyages as a slave ship in the triangular trade in enslaved people.
-A French privateer captured her in 1804 while she was on her fourth slave trading voyages.
+A French privateer captured her in 1804 while she was on her fourth voyage transporting enslaved people.

 Career

 Rosalind entered Lloyd's Register in 1799 with B. Cuite, master, Chamley & Co., owners, and trade Liverpool–Africa.
 Captain Benjamin Cuite acquired a letter of marque on 6 July 1799.